SimpleITK Images, They're Physical Objects

 # Display the image slice from the middle of the stack, z axis

-z = int(img.GetDepth()/2)
+z = int(img.GetDepth() / 2)

 Generally speaking, SimpleITK represents color images as multi-channel images independent of a color space.
 It is up to you to interpret the channels correctly based on additional color space knowledge prior to using them for display or any other purpose.

-The following cells illustrate reading and interpretation of an interesting image in DICOM format.
-It is a photograph of an X-ray on a light box (yes, there are some strange things in the wild).
-The meta-data dictionary for this image contains the relevant information that will allow us to intelligently interpret it.
+The following cells illustrate reading and interpretation of interesting images in DICOM format.
+The first is a photograph of an X-ray on a light box (yes, there are some strange things in the wild).
+The second is a digital X-ray.
+While both of these are chest X-rays they differ in image modality (0008|0060) and in Photometric Interpretation (0028|0004), color space in DICOM speak.

-print('Number of channels: {0}'.format(xray_photo.GetNumberOfComponentsPerPixel()))
+print(f"Number of channels: {img.GetNumberOfComponentsPerPixel()}")

 # Display the image using Fiji which expects the channels to be in the RGB color space